ayushsinghania/CS7IS3-IR-Lucene-Based-Search-Engine/README.md

 ```
 Enter **ayush** as password

-Now you are instide the AWS instance.
-Again copy the commands as run
+Now you are inside the AWS instance.
+Again copy the commands and run at a time
  ```sh
 $ cd CS7IS3-IR-Lucene-Based-Search-Engine/luceneProject/
 $ sudo mvn package